DarthParametric/RT_Tabletop_Miniature_Bases_For_Inventory_Screen/README.md

 Use [ModFinder RT](https://www.nexusmods.com/warhammer40kroguetrader/mods/146) to install this mod automagically.

 Alternatively, to install the mod manually, first make sure you have run the game at least once.
-Download the archive and extract it into:
+Download the mod from the [releases section](https://github.com/DarthParametric/RT_Tabletop_Miniature_Bases_For_Inventory_Screen/releases/latest) or [Nexus](https://www.nexusmods.com/warhammer40kroguetrader/mods/406) and extract it into:

 `%userprofile%\AppData\LocalLow\Owlcat Games\Warhammer 40000 Rogue Trader\Modifications\`